readdy/readdy_documentation/readdy_documentation/system.md

 ## Physical units
-The for a ReaDDy relevant units are units of length, time, and energy.
+The for ReaDDy relevant units are units of length, time, and energy.
 An instance of a `ReactionDiffusionSystem` is equipped with a particular set of these units, internally expressing everything in terms of that set.
 Per default it is given by
 - length in nanometers,
 - time in nanoseconds,
 - energy in kilojoule per mol.